 Reaching incremental audiences

 To more effectively connect with existing and new audiences, a consumer brand utilized Amazon Marketing Cloud to understand how many total consumers saw their ad at different phases of the marketing funnel—from awareness and consideration through conversion.
 Based on this, the brand learned their awareness and consideration tactics brought a new audience of potential customers to their digital aisle, increasing their remarketing reach by 30%.

 Advertisers are also using Amazon Marketing Cloud to create attribution models that help clarify which parts of their advertising investments are most impactful relative to their goals.
 A financial services company built an AMC model that reports on how each element of their Amazon Ads investment contributes to conversion signals on the brand’s own website.
 Similarly, a consumer electronics company is pulling insights from their Amazon DSP and sponsored ads performance to better understand how their investments across display, Streaming TV ads, and sponsored ads campaigns are contributing to achieving their business objectives.

 Exploring new measurement opportunities

 Today, Amazon advertisers can use Amazon Attribution to measure the on-Amazon impact of their non-Amazon media.
-They can also measure brand preference, awareness, and brand lift of their Amazon Advertising campaigns through leading industry measurement partners.
+They can also measure brand preference, awareness, and brand lift of their Amazon Ads campaigns through leading industry measurement partners.
 Amazon Marketing Cloud brings advertisers additional flexibility to understand the sequence of marketing touchpoints that deliver impact and build a comprehensive view of how to most effectively engage their audience.

 Amazon Marketing Cloud is currently available in beta for eligible agencies, advertisers, and tool providers in North America, Europe, Japan, and Australia.
-To learn more about how Amazon Marketing Cloud can work for your business needs, contact your Amazon Advertising account partner today.
+To learn more about how Amazon Marketing Cloud can work for your business needs, contact your Amazon Ads account partner today.